"

 3.5.1: Academic Integrity vs. Plagiarism

-Academic integrity basically means that you do your work yourself and formally credit your sources when you use research, whereas plagiarism is cheating.
-Students often plagiarize by stealing the work of others from the internet (e.g., copying and pasting text, or dragging and dropping images), including cheating sites like Course Hero and generative AI such as ChatGPT, and dumping it into an assignment without quoting or citing; putting their name on that assignment means that they’ve dishonestly presented someone else’s work as their own.
-Lesser violations involve not quoting or citing properly.
-But why would anyone try to pull one over on their instructor like this when instructors award points for doing research?
-If you’re going to do your homework, you might as well do it right by finding credible sources, documenting them, and getting credit for doing so rather than sneak your research in as if you’ll get points for originality, for coming up with professional-grade material yourself, and end up getting penalized for it.
-But what makes plagiarism so wrong?
+Academic integrity basically means that you do your work yourself and formally credit your sources when you use research sources, whereas plagiarism is cheating.
+Students often plagiarize by stealing the work of others from the internet (e.g., copying and pasting text or dragging and dropping images), including sites that facilitate cheating like Course Hero and generative AI such as ChatGPT, and dumping it into an assignment without quoting or citing.
+If a student submits an assignment under their own name without acknowledging their sources, they’ve dishonestly presented someone else’s work as their own.

-Plagiarism is theft, and bad habits of stealing others’ work in school likely begin as liberal attitudes towards intellectual property in our personal lives, but often develop into more serious crimes of copyright or patent violations in professional situations with equally serious financial penalties or destruction of reputations and earning power.
-The bad habits perhaps start from routines of downloading movies, music, images, and other media illegally because, well, it’s so easy, it seems common, and few get caught (Cross, 2023)—or so the thinking goes; the rewards seem to outweigh the risks.
-But when download bandits become professionals, and are tasked with, say, posting on their company website some information about a new service the company is offering, their research and writing procedure might go something like this:
+Why is plagiarism so wrong?
+Put simply, plagiarism is theft.
+Bad habits of stealing others’ work in school likely begin as liberal attitudes towards intellectual property in our personal lives but often develop into more serious crimes of copyright or patent violations in professional situations with equally serious legal, financial, and reputational penalties.
+The bad habits may start from routines of pirating media content illegally because, well, it’s so easy, it seems common, and few seem to get caught (Cross, 2023)—or so the thinking goes.
+The rewards seem to outweigh the risks.
+However, when download bandits become professionals and are tasked with, say, posting on their company website some information about a new service the company is offering, their research and writing procedure might go something like this:

 1. They want their description of the service to look professional, so they Google-search to see what other companies offering the same service say about it on their websites.
 So far so good.